Boatload Of Beagles Rescued From Rising FloodwatersMatthew Russell

 If the Coast Guard had arrived just a few minutes later, several Beagles in Columbus County, North Carolina, would have surely drowned.

-The dogs were trying desperately to climb up the sides of their kennels as flood waters from tropical storm Florence rose.
+The dogs were trying desperately to climb up the sides of their kennels as flood waters from a tropical storm rose.
 Owner Josephine Horne had just been pulled from her waterlogged trailer by members of the Coast Guard, when she looked back at her yelping animals.

 They were crying for help.
 Thankfully, it had arrived.